-Obviously, the lower body greatly benefits from putting the pedal to the metal, but the upper body gets some a workout too, too.
-Being consistent with proper posture will tone your core; gripping the handlebars and leaning forward will work out the entire arm including the biceps, triceps and shoulders; and maintaining a steady balance will make the lower back stay sharp.
+Obviously, the lower body greatly benefits from putting the pedal to the metal, but the upper body gets a workout too, too.
+Being consistent with proper posture will tone your core.
+Gripping the handlebars and leaning forward will work out the arms, including the biceps, triceps, and shoulders.
+Maintaining a steady balance will make the lower back stay sharp.

 The upper body is important for all martial artists.
 Not only can a strong and durable upper body absorb blows better, but it can lead to being able to unload more strikes, throw with greater speed, and pack more power for punches.

 Spending a few weeks on the bike might have you punching like the stars of ONE: EDGE OF GREATNESS.